 Using a state map, I found my way to the parking area of Taos Ski Valley where the trailhead for Wheeler Peak can be found.
 I blindly followed signs for the peak having no idea where it was until I was on top.
 The route I took traversed over a couple of peaks to get to Wheeler so each one was a disappointing false summit.
 Luckily I had lots of time and the scenery was excellent most of the hike.
 Turns out I took the scenic but easier route to the summit.
-There was a more direct way but it wasn’t signed.
+There was a more direct way but it was not signed.
 The summit had a big register and some memorial sign.
 I was a bit bothered that several nearby peaks looked higher but the people on top and the summit register assured me we were on the state highpoint.

 Visiting Taos on a family vacation, I saw on the state map that the state highpoint was nearby.
 Just a few days before, I had climbed the Texas highpoint of Guadalupe Peak.
 I realized on that trip that maybe it would be a lifetime goal to summit the highest peak in every state.
 If I did New Mexico, I could have 4 states (I had done Rainier and Hood).
 I would have had my brother with me but he was still recovering from his virus infection he got eating in Mexico